 - Employment Relations or Law and Equality at Work

 - Digital Business Management

 - Credit Management: Theory and Practice

-The final year will include a major project, modules which require the integration of the knowledge gained in the earlier years of study and a number of advanced international business module options that allow you to develop your specific interests.
-The final year curriculum also includes a focus on managing change, both in organisational terms and in terms of your own career.
+You will complete a major project, modules which require the integration of the knowledge gained in the earlier years of study and a number of advanced international business module options that allow you to develop your specific interests.
+Plus, a focus on managing change, both in organisational terms and in terms of your own career.